bevry-archive/goopen/README.md

 ## Story

-### What is Going Open?
+### What is the open movement?

-Going Open is a blanket term that covers:
+The open movement is a blanket term that covers:

 - [Free Open-Source Software](http://en.wikipedia.org/wiki/Free_and_open-source_software)
 - [Free Culture](http://en.wikipedia.org/wiki/Free_culture_movement)